 In rare cases you do not need to invert the name.
-A famous example is the poet Dante:
+Examples include various famous poets and rulers:

-Even if you suspect that a name is a pseudonym, cite it like you normally would:
+Even if you suspect that a name is a pseudonym, cite it in the regular order:

-For two authors, keep the same order that they are listed in the source.
-Invert the first only:
+For two authors, keep the same order as they are listed in the source.
+Invert only the first:

 Smith, John, and Bob Jones.
 Living with Mediocrity: The Challenges of Being Average.
 Quixotica Press, 2016.

 For three or more authors, provide the name of the first and add the Latin abbreviation et al. (and others):

 Collins, William, et al. “Wanton Willoughby and Wily Wickham: Austen’s Worst Womanizers.”
 A Moral Tract in Honor of Lady Catherine De Bourgh, edited by Lady De Bourgh, Dowager Press, 1820, pp. 19-153 .